What Are Emotionally Traumatized Cat Symptoms -And How To Help?

 1. Making the Environment Safe

-The most important thing you can do for a cat going through emotional trauma is to provide them with a safe place to be.
 To help them digest the incident and return to their normal, cheerful selves, this peaceful environment must be created.

 2. Drugs on Prescription

-In some circumstances, adopting behavioural therapy and creating a secure atmosphere alone is insufficient.
+In some cases, adopting behavioural therapy and creating a secure atmosphere alone is insufficient.
 In these circumstances, your veterinarian might advise utilising medicine.
-This is frequently suggested in conjunction with behavioural therapy and the use of “safe zones” for the best results.

-3. Mental Workout
+3. Provide Mental Stimulation

 4. Utilising Pheromones

-5. Secret Locations
+5. Hiding Locations

-Cats need a hiding place to feel secure.
-This is because cats sometimes utilise these hiding areas to quickly unwind when they’re anxious.
-When there aren’t any places to hide, cats become more agitated.
-As a result, hiding spots are essential.
 They may hide in shoeboxes, cardboard boxes, cat homes you can buy at the shop, or even a bookshelf that your cats can climb.

 6. Desensitisation and Counterconditioning

-Particularly, behavioural therapists typically recommend two methods.
-This needs to be carried out with caution and in a secure setting.
 The amount of exposure to the stimuli can be raised progressively over time.
 Your cat will gradually lose its fear of the stimuli as it realises there are no negative repercussions to it.

 How to Relieve Stress from Pets?